NVIDIA/cloud-native-docs/gpu-operator/gpu-sharing.rst

         nvidia.com/gpu.shared: 16
         ...

 #.
-(Optional) Deploy a workload to validate GPU time-slicing:
+Optional: Deploy a workload to validate GPU time-slicing:

    * Create a file, such as ``time-slicing-verification.yaml``, with contents like the following: